 See the Results

-There are lots of places you can track how well you and your team are doing, compared to the goals that have been set.
+There are lots of places you can track how well you and your team are doing, compared to the goals set.
 Visualizing your every step on the journey, showing you that you are safely on the path to reaching or exceeding your goals.

-Within Membrain it shows itself as a small popup in the bottom-right of your screen every time you achieve something that is tied to your Effectiveness Objectives.
+- Membrain Guide - a celebratory animation will run at the top of Membrain Guide every time you achieve something that is tied to your Effectiveness Objectives.
 When you reach a goal for the week Membrain celebrates with you.

 How do I know if I have any goals like that?